k-box/k-box/docs/user/login.md

 ## Log-in with third party providers

+The K-Box administrator can decide to enable third party providers, also called OAuth services.
-Your K-Box administrator enables OAuth login.
-If an OAuth service is enabled, click the icon for that service (i.e., Gitlab or Dropbox), and then follow the on-screen prompts to log-in.
+If a third party provider is enabled, click the icon for that service (i.e., Gitlab or Dropbox), and then follow the on-screen prompts to log-in.

-Logging in is only allowed, if the account was created using the same provider.
+Logging in is allowed if the account was created using the same provider.
+If you [connected multiple providers](./connect-identities.md) under your K-Box profile all of them can be used for log in.

 ## Password recovery